 With the calculator, you’ll be able to view your mortgage payment for a variety of scenarios — different home prices, down payment amounts, terms and mortgage rates.
 Also try our new tools, in partnership with Bankrate, to compare mortgage rates available today.

 Understandably, you may be struggling with determining just how much you’ll owe on your mortgage, as the mortgage payment calculation looks like this: M = P [ i(1 + i)^n ] / [ (1 + i)^n – 1].
 However, with our mortgage calculator, you can forego all the complicated calculations and simply enter in a few pieces of information.

-First, you enter in the overall price of the home, if you’re buying, or the current value of your home if you’re refinancing.
-You’ll also include either the down payment, the cash you plan on paying upfront towards the home; or the amount of equity you have, which is the value of the home, minus what you owe on it.
+First, you'll enter in the overall price of your home, if you’re buying, or the current value of your home if you’re refinancing.
+You’ll also include either the down payment (the cash you plan on paying upfront towards the home) or the amount of equity you have (the value of the home, minus what you owe on it).

 Saving on your mortgage rate